mirdaki/theforce/docs/introduction.md

 ### While Loops

-This example creates a float and uses it as the flag in a while loop, where each loop it prints itself and is decremented.
-Note: While loops continue until the flag is `0` or `False`.
+This example creates a float and uses it as the condition in a while loop, where each loop it prints itself and is decremented.
+Note: While loops continue until the condition  is `0` or `False`.

 ```force
 BeginMain